Causal Inference with Spatio-temporal Data: Estimating the Effects of Airstrikes on Insurgent Violence in Iraq: Concluding Remarks

 \section{Concluding Remarks}

 In this paper, we provide a framework for causal inference with spatio-temporal point process treatments and outcomes.
-We demonstrate the flexibility of this proposed methodology by applying it to the estimation of airstrike effects on insurgent violence in Iraq.
+We illustrate the flexibility of this proposed methodology by applying it to the estimation of airstrike effects on insurgent violence in Iraq.
 Our central idea is to use a stochastic intervention that represents a distribution of treatments rather than the standard causal inference approach that estimates the average potential outcomes under some fixed treatment values.
 A key advantage of our approach is its flexibility: it permits unstructured patterns of both spatial spillover and temporal carryover effects.
-This flexibility is crucial since for many spatio-temporal causal inference problems, including our own application, we know little about how the treatments in one area affect the outcomes in other areas across different time periods.
+This flexibility is crucial since for many spatio-temporal causal inference problems, including our own application, little is known about how the treatments in one area affect the outcomes in other areas across different time periods.

 The estimands and methodology presented in this paper can be applied in a number of settings to estimate the effect of a particular stochastic intervention strategy.
 There are several considerations that may be useful when defining a stochastic intervention of interest.
 First, the choice of intervention should be guided by pressing policy questions or important academic debates where undetected spillover might frustrate traditional methods of causal inference.
 Second, stochastic interventions should satisfy the overlap assumption (\cref{ass:positivity}).
 Researchers should not define a stochastic intervention that generates treatment patterns that appear to be far different from those of the observed treatment events.
-In our application, we achieve this by constructing the stochastic interventions based on the estimated point patterns obtained from the past data.
+In our application, we achieve this by constructing the stochastic interventions based on the estimated density of point patterns obtained from the past data and the observed number of airstrikes per day.